PlaneRecTR++: Unified Query Learning for Joint 3D Planar Reconstruction and Pose Estimation: Single View Experiments

 \subsection{Results on the ScanNetv1 Dataset}

-\ptitle{Qualitative Results.} In this section, we present qualitative results of our single-view plane reconstruction on a variety of unseen ScanNetv1 scenes in both 2D and 3D domains.
-As can be seen in Figure \ref{fig:planerectr_scannet_3dres}, our PlaneRecTR is able to predict accurate plane segmentation masks and plane parameters, as well as reasonable 3D plane reconstructions.

-We further show detailed visual comparisons to PlaneTR \cite{Tan:etal:ICCV2021:Planetr}, an up-to-date and the strongest single-view plane recovery approach, in Figure \ref{fig:planerectr_compare_3dres}.
-Although PlaneTR integrates extra structural cues like line segments of scenes, it is exciting to see that our approach, mainly benefiting from joint modelling of plane geometry and segmentation, is able to predict crisper plane segmentation and discriminate planes sharing similar normals (columns (b) and (c) of Figure \ref{fig:planerectr_compare_3dres}) , with more complete and holistic structures.
+\ptitle{Qualitative Results.} \jiajia{In Figure \ref{fig:planerectr_scannet_3dres}}, we present qualitative results of our single-view plane reconstruction on a variety of unseen ScanNetv1 scenes in both 2D and 3D domains. \jiajia{Our method} is able to predict accurate plane segmentation masks and plane parameters, as well as reasonable 3D plane reconstructions.
+We further show detailed visual comparisons to \jiajia{the leading} PlaneTR \cite{Tan:etal:ICCV2021:Planetr} in Figure \ref{fig:planerectr_compare_3dres}.
+Although PlaneTR integrates extra structural cues like line segments, it is exciting to see that our approach, mainly benefiting from joint modelling of plane geometry and segmentation, is able to predict crisper segmentation and discriminate planes sharing similar normals (columns (b), (c)) , with more complete and holistic structures.